ISL 2019-20: Five-star ATK rout Hyderabad | Goal.com

 ATK beat Hyderabad FC 5-0 in their second match of the Indian Super League (ISL) season six on Friday at the Salt Lake Stadium, Kolkata.

-Antonio Lopez Habas made only one change in the ATK starting XI from their defeat against Kerala Blasters.
-Anas Edathodika replaced Pronay Halder.
+Antonio Lopez Habas made only one change in the ATK starting XI from their defeat against Kerala Blasters as Anas Edathodika replaced Pronay Halder.

-ATK dominated proceedings right from the beginning with Roy Krishna, David Williams spearheading the team’s attack.

 ATK continued to dominate even after taking a healthy two-goal lead as Hyderabad FC lacked creativity in the attacking third.

 The hosts further extended their lead at the stroke of half time as David Williams completed his brace.
-Williams did well to break Hyderabad’s offside trap and found the back of the net.
+Williams did well to break Hyderabad’s offside trap and found the back of the net with a powerful finish from inside the box.

-Phil Brown brought in Laldanmawia Ralte in the second half replacing inexperienced Ashis Rai on the right flank in a bid to add more flair into their attack.

-ATK, on the other hand, took a defensive strategy as they sat back and focused on protecting their goal.
-Habas introduced Pronay Halder early in the second half replacing Rane.

 The visitors received a major jolt when their star attacker Marcelinho had to leave the pitch due to a knee problem.
-With Brazilian leaving the pitch, Hyderabad had practically no chance of making a comeback in the game.
+With Brazilian leaving the pitch, Hyderabad looked completely lost on the field.

 ATK scored their fourth in the 88th minute when Edu Garcia found the back of the net from Prabir Das's pass.
-Pronay Halder initiated the move with a through ball for Prabir on the right flank who cut in and squared it to Garcia.
+Pronay Halder initiated the move with a through ball for Prabir on the right flank who squared it to Garcia.

 Garcia completed his brace just a minute before full time from Prabir Das' cross.
-Prabir and Pronay exchanged a one-two before the wing-back kept an inch-perfect curling cross inside the box and the Spaniard did not make a mistake in keeping his header on target.
+Prabir and Pronay exchanged a one-two before the wing-back delivered an inch-perfect cross into the box which the Spaniard guided into the net.